-Prior to the Social Security Act, there were no old-age benefits.
 Older citizens were subject to being taken care of by family, state, or local (Social Security Act, 1935).
 Americans had to continue working through old-age to sustain their selves (Social Security Act).
 The New Deal and Social Security Act unfolded with President Franklin D. Roosevelt contacting congress for a "social security" legislation (Social Security Act, 1935).
 Alf Landon strongly opposed Social Security due to his belief of the hardship on organizations and their workers (Landon, 1936).
 Landon also conspired that the currency received by the Treasury would not be accounted for, and be used for other debts (Landon, 1936).
 Roosevelt argued that with the signing of the New Deal legislation and Social Security Act, millions of citizens that are unemployed, of older age, children, and unable to work are would be protected and insured through the benefits that Social Security provides (Roosevelt, 1935).

 Old age played a large role in the trend of unemployment due to the conflicts of the Great Depression and changing roles in society.
 In the 19th century, elderly Americans were unable to leave their jobs due to the fear of falling in to poverty (Social Security Act, 1935).
 This was a huge factor when it came to unemployment.
-Many Americans were in need of jobs; however, new jobs were not being created and nor were people given the opportunity to retire with pension (Trowbridge, 2017).
+Many Americans needed jobs; however, new jobs were not being created and nor were people given the opportunity to retire with pension (Trowbridge, 2017).
 However, old-age pensions were offered in some states, which caused elderly citizens to relocate to different states to receive benefits (Helvering v.
 Davis, 1937).
 Another way old-age played a role in inducing the New Deal and Social Security Act was that local and state governments no longer were able to provide for the elderly in their communities.
 Before the 1930s, it was expected of the locals, state governments, and families to take care of their elderly (Social Security Act, 1935).
 However, during the Great Depression, those that suffered the most were the elderly.
 The Great Depression brought upon support and talks of multiple proposals for a national old-age insurance system (Social Security Act, 1935).